NVIDIA/spark-rapids/datagen/README.md

 specific seed shows up 99% of the time, and the rest of the time it falls back to the regular `FlatDistribution`, you can also do that.
 It is designed to be very flexible.

+# Scale Test Data Generation Entry
+In order to generate large scale dataset to test the query engine, we use the data generation library above to create a test suite.
+For more details like the data schema, how to use the test suite etc, please refer to [ScaleTest.md](./ScaleTest.md).